Jinshari Vol.50

 【Front Picture】Utagawa Shigenobu - Enumeration of Bonsai (E-152) / c.1847-1852

-This ukiyoe woodblock print is a kind of omocha-e, meaning "toy picture", in which many different kinds of bonsai are drawn together.
-These kinds of drawings where various items that followed a particular theme were drawn together was popular enough to have its own name, mono-zukushi-e, literally meaning "enumeration picture".
+This ukiyo-e woodblock print is a kind of omocha-e, meaning "toy picture", in which many different kinds of bonsai are drawn together.
+These kinds of drawings where various items that followed a particular theme were drawn together were popular enough to have their own name, mono-zukushi-e, literally meaning "enumeration picture".
 Not only are many different types of of plants depicted, but also numerous kinds of pots and color schemes can be seen.

 https://www.bonsai-art-museum.jp/en/collection/e-152/